 Best universities for life sciences degrees in Australia

 Best universities for life sciences degrees in the US

 The University of Cambridge, in the UK, is one of the world’s oldest and most prestigious higher education institutions, and follows a collegiate system.

 Its School of Biological Sciences contains nine departments and various research centres, including the departments of biochemistry, pharmacology and zoology.

 There is also a Graduate School of Life Sciences, which is responsible for master’s degrees and doctorates.

-Students have close interaction with teachers through the tutorial system and are automatically members of their college community, where they can eat meals, live in college-owned buildings and attend recreational activities.
+Students have close interaction with teachers through the tutorial system and are automatically members of their college community, where they eat meals, live in college-owned buildings and attend recreational activities.

 Oxford is one of the world’s oldest and most prestigious universities.
-It lies just an hour west of London and is renowned for its architecturally impressive colleges dotted around the centre of the small town.
+It lies an hour west of London and is renowned for its architecturally impressive colleges dotted around the centre of the small town.

 Many world-leading academics work at the university.
 Richard Dawkins, the famous evolutionary biologist, is affiliated to the university and can often be seen around town or at public events.

 Oxford students belong to a college, where they live, eat and attend small-group tutorials with teachers.
 Postgraduate students are more likely to live off campus and will not necessarily be taught within their college.